 We aim to solve these problems with our Dry & Light Incontinence pads.
 They are completely plastic free, made from organic and natural materials, and they are 95% biodegradable.
 The top sheet is made from organic cotton to sit next to sensitive skin everyday.
 They are the first natural alternative to conventional incontinence products, they are recommended by gynaecologists and dermatologists.

-Natracare Dry & Light pads are suitable for light bladder weakness and stress incontinence.
+Natracare dry & light pads are designed for light bladder leaks and stress incontinence.
 Available in the following absorbencies: